yl-ang/tp/docs/DeveloperGuide.md

    1. Prerequisites: Ensure that there are no books in LibTasks's book list by entering `clear` in the Command box.

    2. Test case: `book list`<br>
       Expected: Book list is empty.
+Status message shows listed all books.

 2. Listing all books with at least one book in LibTask's book list.

    1. Prerequisites: Remove LibTask's existing data by entering `clear` in the Command box and then add at least on book to the book list.

    2. Test case: `book list`<br>
       Expected: All books added after entering the `clear` command appear in the book list.
+Status message shows listed all books.

 ### Listing all books related to a patron